 The Paralegal certificate program has one intake per year – Fall (September).
 To apply for this program students need to complete the Online Application Form and register in the first module courses.

 Students must complete all modules in the order presented and take all three courses in each module in the same term.
 Prerequisites will be strictly enforced.
-Students need to commit to taking all seven modules consecutively, one term after another without any interruption in study.
+Students need to commit to taking all modules consecutively, one term after another without any interruption in study.
 This means one cannot take a term off and then restart the program.
 It is essential that students start the program with a cohort and proceed through the program with the same cohort.

 Failure to follow the module progression will result in a student being withdrawn from the program and thus risk incurring academic or financial penalties.